radiomuseum/cohiradia-website/src/software_en.md

 ---
 # Selection guide:

 Essentially there are two different types of software available, a simple player for the most basic needs (playback of recordings and basic resampling) and a more advanced universal tool for playback, recording and additional features like inspecting the spectra, annotation of own recording and advanced resampling.
-If you just need a simple, playback tool which is easy to use, then opt for the <strong>RFCorder</strong>, best version 2.0.
+If you just need a simple, playback tool which is easy to use, then opt for the <strong>RFCorder</strong>.
 If you want to have full functionality with many useful features for the post-processing of recordings, then opt for the <strong>COHIWizard</strong>.
 The COHIWizard includes all features of the RFCorder and is more frequently updated.
 An executable version (exe) is available for both versions under Windows.
 The COHIWizard is also available from v1.2 as open Python source code on [Github](https://github.com/hermy-sf/COHIWizard) for both [Windows](#windows) and [Linux](#linux).
 If you want to run the COHIWizard under Python, you can find the installation instructions on the GITHUB repository in the [README file](https://github.com/hermy-sf/COHIWizard/blob/main/README.md).

 <a id="windows"></a>